 Consumers frequently make spelling errors and typos when entering URLs.
 Unless a company captures as many of these mistakes as possible, they can inadvertently send tons of web traffic to the wrong website.
 An example of this is gamil.com, which is so similar to gmail.com.

 The owners of gamil.com do not seem to be willing to sell the domain to Google.
 No matter how powerful Google may be or even if the offer to buy gamil.com was so large, gamil.com remains in the hands of its original owners.
-The domain URL of gamil.com gets enormous daily web traffic from Internet users typing the name of gmail incorrectly.
+The domain URL of gamil.com gets enormous daily web traffic from Internet users typing the name of Gmail incorrectly.

-When starting a new website, the recommendation is to make a new brand word that did not previously exist, make a new spelling, and then register as many misspelled entries of Internet users as possible.
+When starting a new website, the recommendation is to make a new brand word that did not previously exist, make a new spelling, and then register as many misspelt entries of Internet users as possible.

 4. Fight for the Right to Own a Website URL or Pay Big Money to Get A Good URL

-Sometimes the registration of trademark, combined with prior use, establishes the right of the company to own a website made from the name of the brand.
-A dispute claim is possible with ICANN, which is the website authority, using the domain dispute resolution policies.
+Sometimes the registration of a trademark, combined with prior use, establishes the right of the company to own a website made from the name of the brand.
+A disputed claim is possible with ICANN, which is the website authority, using the domain dispute resolution policies.
 For example, an international company, such as McDonald’s has the right to the URL www.mcdonalds.com.